 1. Don’t try to focus on everything; don’t try to do everything.
 You can’t.
 Decide what appeals to you most about the holidays.
 Is it cooking great holiday food?
 Beautiful choral music or kitschy Christmas songs?
 Giving presents?
 Decorating?
 Prioritize those things in order of importance to you and decide to focus on just the top one or two things.
 You can always focus on one or two different things next year.

 2. Simplify gift-giving.
 Let’s face it.
 Giving gifts can be enjoyable if you’ve got enough mental and physical energy to shop extensively to find the right gift for everyone on your list.
 When you’re depressed, this is kind of unlikely, especially if you have a large family.
 You might want to consider the tried and true method of each person drawing a name and just gifting that person.
 Or everyone could agree just to give presents to the children.
-Unless your family is one of the few that hasn’t been affected by the recession, probably everyone will be relieved at the idea of cutting down on gift-giving.
+Everyone will probably be relieved at the idea of cutting down on gift-giving.

 Another idea is to give everyone the same thing – something everyone needs, not something weird.
 I had an uncle, bless his heart, who used to give everyone the same present at Christmas, but it was always something odd, like a padded toilet seat.
 A few years ago I gave everyone one of those flashlights that you charge up by shaking.
 Not exciting, mind you, but a particularly good idea here in earthquake country.